behan101/Elastic-Lab/README.md

 ## Objective

 The goal of this lab was to setup a virtual network using Kali Linux, Virtual Box, and utilize Elastic (SIEM) to detect and respond to potential threats.
 After intergrating Elastic, I was able to query search for specific threats and create alerts.
-I allowed the SIEM to ingest data and visualize it for stakeholders.
+I allowed the SIEM to ingest data and visualize it for stakeholders and team members.

 ### Skills Learned